akhilam512/akhilam512.github.io/src/content/2020-02-04-travel-safe.md

 ***

+Recently, I had the privilege to  <a href="https://akhilkg.me/blog/las20" target="_blank"
+              rel="noopener noreferrer"
-Recently, I had the privilege to attend the Linux App Summit 2019, Barcelona and also I got to deliver a talk at FOSDEM 2020, Brussels - all thanks to the [KDE e.V](https://ev.kde.org/) for supporting my travel.
+            >  attend the Linux App Summit 2019 </a>, Barcelona and also I got to deliver <a href="https://akhilkg.me/blog/fosdem20" target="_blank" rel="noopener noreferrer"
+            >  a talk at FOSDEM 2020 </a>, Brussels.
 I travelled alone in both of the instances and I learned a lot of things that I suppose would be worth sharing.
 Here is the compiled list:

-(Note: This is all written from a 'being safe' point of view and are out of my personal experience - please feel free to think or act otherwise)
+(Note: This is all written from a 'being safe' + super conservative point of view and are out of my personal experience - please feel free to think or act otherwise)

 ### Do not look like a tourist